Rail Trails and Multiuse Trails

 Planning and Sustainability has a goal of 0.4% of its capital projects being dedicated to the arts, including applied arts.
 To achieve that goal for the $12 million dollars spent to develop a rail trail network over the past few years, the city undertook:

-- Art installation on the rail trail bridge over Main Street (installed 2012), designed to evoke activities along the rail trail (walking, bicycling, strolling, trains, etc)-- $31,850 (all from fundraising).
+- Art installation on the rail trail bridge over Main Street (2012), designed to evoke activities along the rail trail (walking, bicycling, strolling, trains, etc)-- $31,850 (fundraising).

-- Wayfinding signage installed on art kiosks designed to reflect steel railroad bridge construction ($10,000 from a state grant and local contributions).
+- Wayfinding signage installed on art kiosks designed to reflect steel railroad bridge construction ($10,000: state grant and local contributions).

-- A mileage marker program with a symbolic mileage marker 0 where all the trails connect.
-(This project is in the planning stages)
+- A mileage marker program with a symbolic historic mileage marker 0 at Union Station, where all the trails connect, and at the intersection of the state and city trails off King Street